 Others incident reports

-SSN data providers using the previous protocol can send a message type “Others” for notifying incident types “Failed Notification”, “VTS Rules Infringement”, “Banned Ship”, “Insurance Failure”, “Pilot Or Port Report” (see forms in appendixes 3, 7 and 8) and for reporting the actions taken (see form in appendix 4).
+In addition, Member States may share, on a voluntary basis and through the Incident type “other”, information concerning other situations within the domain of the VTMIS Directive that may affect the safety of navigation and potentially concern other Member States.

 When using the XML interface for notifying these types of Incident Reports, they can describe the incident as a free text.

-SSN data providers should use the relevant forms if providing the incident details as an attached document.

-In addition, Member States may share, on a voluntary basis and through the Incident type “other”, information concerning other situations within the domain of the VTMIS Directive that may affect the safety of navigation and potentially concern other Member States.Example 1: Towing operations
+Example 1: Towing operations

 Oil rig towing operation will take place from Member State “A” to Member State “B” passing close to the territorial waters of other Member States.
 The Member State “A” decides to disseminate information prior to starting the towing operation (e.g. period, planned waypoints, vessels involved etc.) to the other Member States which might be affected in case an accident/incident should occur.
 A report type “others” is then shared via SSN.
 Following the reception of such information, the concerned Member States might react increasing the monitoring measures and pre-alerting their counter-pollution assets when the oil rig will approach their areas of responsibility.

+Annex 2 - Data elements description per type of Incident Report

+Annex 3 - Spreadsheet Template per type of Incident Report

+Annex 4 - Decision Tree per type of Incident Report

 Appendix 1 - “SITREP” form